| Availability: | |

 These protectors help ensure long-term reliability and reduced maintenance costs for rotating equipment.

-6. Are ANSI 3196 bearing protectors suitable for high-temperature or corrosive environments?
+6. Are ANSI 3196 protectors suitable for high-temperature or corrosive environments?

 7. How do TDSFluid non-contact bearing isolators improve pump reliability?